atbcb/ICTTestingBaseline/docs/13DataTables.md

 ## Limitations, Assumptions, Exceptions
 * Data tables are those tables where information in a cell requires a row or column header to adequately describe the cell's contents.
 If a table is used for placement of components on the page for visual aesthetics, then it is considered a layout table.
 This requirement applies to data tables only.
+* Rows of data that are related must have a row header so assistive technology users can understand the relationship of the row's data cells.
+While row headers are often in the first column, it is not a requirement.
+An example of an exception to this rule: a calendar month is a data table, typically with the days of the week as column headers.
+The dates in a row are not related so typically, there is no row header present.

 ## Test Procedures